Workbench Commit API Reference

 Base path:

-Pre-production https://api.pp.travelport.com/11/air/
+Pre-production https://api.pp.travelport.net/11/air/

-Production https://api.travelport.com/11/air/
+Production https://api.travelport.net/11/air/

-Related Content: Booking Guide, Booking Workflow, Ticketing Guide, Ticketing Workflow
+Related Content: Booking Guide, Ticketing Guide

-The Commit Workbench request ends a workbench session and commits all changes and requests in that session.
-Depending on the requests sent in the workbench session, the workbench commit might create a reservation, issue a ticket or EMD, modify reservation data, or exchange a ticket.
-Note that some workbench commit options are supported only in specific flows, such as the initial booking flow, a ticketing commit, or an exchange commit, as specified below for that option.
+The Workbench Commit request ends a workbench session and commits all requests made in that session.
+Depending on the requests sent in the workbench session, the workbench commit could result in any of the following:

 In the initial booking workflow, if any pricing modifier sent in the Add Offer full payload or reference payload request does not have any fares associated with it, the commit will fail and return the error message No Fare Found.
 Pricing happens at the commit, not the Add Offer step.

 NDC carrier British Airways (BA) does not guarantee the price of a held booking.
-When ticketing a held booking, if the price has changed, the JSON APIs return the error message "ERROR AT ISSUANCE TIME: TST EXPIRED - OVERRIDE OR DELETE AND REPRICE Code = \"376\".
-In this case, you must use the Reprice and Resell APIs (see the NDC Modify, Exchange and Cancel Guide) and send payment to complete ticketing.
+When ticketing a held booking, the workbench commit returns an error message if the price has changed.
+In this case, you must use the Reprice and Modify APIs (see the Exchange, Refund, and Void Guide) and send payment to complete ticketing.

 Request